hoffipublic/chassis/README.md

 current:

 - Fillers should not(!) call fillers of extends/super/parent classes, but directly use `ModelClassData.propsInclSuperclassPropsMap`
+- synthetic fillers for abstract classes not neede anymore then

 coming up: